aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_kubernetes.md

       --no-progress                       suppress progress bar
       --node-collector-imageref string    indicate the image reference for the node-collector scan job (default "ghcr.io/aquasecurity/node-collector:0.0.9")
       --node-collector-namespace string   specify the namespace in which the node-collector job should be deployed (default "trivy-temp")
-      --offline-scan                      do not issue API requests to identify dependencies -o, --output string                     output file name
+  -o, --output string                     output file name
       --output-plugin-arg string          [EXPERIMENTAL] output plugin arguments
       --parallel int                      number of goroutines enabled for parallel scanning, set 0 to auto-detect parallelism (default 5)